×

 Hiram Child Support Lawyer

-Texas laws governing child support can be complex and difficult to grasp.
-When you are dealing with child support concerns due to divorce or modification to an existing child support order, a Hiram child support lawyer can help you understand your rights and advocate on your behalf with the Dallas County Family District Courts.
+Georgia laws governing child support can be complex and difficult to grasp.
+When you are dealing with child support concerns due to divorce or modification to an existing child support order, a Hiram child support lawyer can help you understand your rights and advocate on your behalf with the Paulding County Superior Court.

 At Young Law Firm, our Hiram family law attorneys have decades of experience advocating for families and their children in the family courts.
 We are well-respected by our colleagues and our clients, who have experienced the level of personal care and compassion we bring to every case.

-In Texas, child support laws are outlined in Chapter 154 of the Texas Family Code.
-During custody and divorce proceedings, the Texas courts calculate child support on a percentage-based system that addresses the financial needs of the child, net income, and other financial resources, and the number of children needing financial support.
+In Georgia, child support laws are outlined in O.C.G.A. § 19-6-15.
+During custody and divorce proceedings, Georgia courts calculate child support using an income shares model that considers both parents’ income, the financial needs of the child, parenting time, and the number of children needing financial support.

 Usually, support is paid to the parent with primary physical custody.
 In cases where physical custody is divided equally, whichever parent has greater resources pays support.
 While all children must be financially supported by their parents until they are at least 18, in cases where the child is disabled, child support may continue into adulthood.